 Our highly qualified and experienced emergency medicine physicians are supported by outstanding nurses and technicians who are specially trained in emergency and trauma care.
 Helicopter and ground ambulance services are available to transport patients to other hospitals if needed.

-More on how our emergency medicine department provides patients with excellent medical attention:
+More on how our Emergency Department provides patients with excellent medical attention:

 - The team includes registered nurses, certified nursing assistants and emergency medical technicians who have superior training and expertise.

-- All registered nurses must be certified in Advanced Cardiac Life Support and Pediatric Advanced Life Support, and they must complete the Trauma Nurse Core Course.
+- All registered nurses must be certified in Advanced Cardiac Life Support and Pediatric Advanced Life Support, and they must complete the Trauma Nursing Core Course.

 - The department provides Sexual Assault Nurse Examiner services.

-- All emergency department nurses are certified in the Emergency Severity Index Triage Course.
+- All emergency medicine nurses are certified in the Emergency Severity Index Triage Course.